Conservative networks minimize insurrection on anniversary

 Instead, the show interviewed Lara Trump about how much time Biden spent in Delaware; spoke to a nurse fired for not being vaccinated against COVID-19; reported on the “credibility crisis” at the Centers for Disease Control and Prevention; brought on a former U.S. Marine who had criticized Biden’s Afghanistan pullout; gave Florida Gov. Ron DeSantis time to “step up” and announce distribution of COVID test kits; and featured commentator Charles Payne saying that “every time Biden opens his mouth … he insults the American people.”

 The day’s centerpiece was Biden’s speech at the Capitol’s Statuary Hall, in which he delivered a particularly forceful critique of Trump.
-It was covered live on the largest broadcast and cable news networks.
+It was covered live on the largest broadcast and cable news networks, including Fox News.

 Afterward, ABC anchor David Muir said, “You could clearly hear the passion in his voice as he was telling the American people what’s at stake.”
 NBC’s Savannah Guthrie said the attack on Trump was “pretty remarkable.”